Do you know what is exception handling in C++? If not, do not worry! CodingZap is here to explain this concept to you.

 Real-World Use Cases of C++ Exception Handling

-• For I/O operations: We can implement the exceptional blocks when working with the file stream.
-There are cases, when unexpected behavior is seen because of various reasons like disk full, file not found, etc. Using exceptions for such cases, helps in seamless error handling.
+- For I/O operations: We can implement the exceptional blocks when working with the file stream.
+There are cases when unexpected behaviour is seen because of various reasons like disk full, file not found, etc. Using exceptions for such cases, helps in seamless error handling.

 Conclusion: